 On the same Wikipedia web page mentioned above, I found this quote from Mahatma Gandhi; “Interdependence is and ought to be as much the ideal of man as self-sufficiency.
 Man is a social being.
 Without interrelation with society he cannot realize his oneness with the universe or suppress his egotism.
 His social interdependence enables him to test his faith and to prove himself on the touchstone of reality.”

 Reading that blew my mind because he wasn’t referring to hearing loss but it does apply.
-We are social beings.
-We crave being social though our hearing loss makes that aspect of life a little harder.
+We are social beings, though our hearing loss makes that aspect of life a little harder.
 We can get around it with the right coping strategies and frame of mind (not always easy to keep I admit).
 My ego used bluffing and faking it keeping me seemingly ‘independent’ but it also placed a barrier between me and others.
 Dependence put a wall of another kind around me.
 The middle ground of interdependence is the path of least resistance but it takes a while to recognize it.
 I’m still learning that path.

 Oneness in the universe doesn’t mean we are all the same.
 We have our various burdens but we can help each other out with unique talents we have to offer and then begins the feeling of oneness.
 We all need a little help from friends, family and those we run across.
 I’m not embarrassed by hearing loss anymore.
 It’s a fact in my life and I get around fairly well in spite of it.
 Looking back and having a name for it now, interdependence made a difference in my life.